CodingItWrong/outsidein.dev/book/concepts/why-tdd.md

 ## What's Next

 We've just seen how test-driven development works and the benefits it provides.
-This guide will follow a particular kind of TDD approach called outside-in TDD.
+This book will follow a particular kind of TDD approach called outside-in TDD.
 In the next chapter, we'll see how outside-in TDD adds to the TDD practice we've just seen to provide extra confidence and benefits.

 <Chat />